Universe: Shape

-General relativity describes how spacetime is curved and bent by mass and energy (gravity).
-The topology or geometry of the universe includes both local geometry in the observable universe and global geometry.
-Cosmologists often work with a given space-like slice of spacetime called the comoving coordinates.
-The section of spacetime which can be observed is the backward light cone, which delimits the cosmological horizon.
-The cosmological horizon (also called the particle horizon or the light horizon) is the maximum distance from which particles can have traveled to the observer in the age of the universe.
-This horizon represents the boundary between the observable and the unobservable regions of the universe.
-The existence, properties, and significance of a cosmological horizon depend on the particular cosmological model.

-An important parameter determining the future evolution of the universe theory is the density parameter, Omega (Ω), defined as the average matter density of the universe divided by a critical value of that density.
+Cosmologists often work with space-like slices of spacetime that are surfaces of constant time in comoving coordinates.
+The geometry of these spatial slices is set by the density parameter, Omega (Ω), defined as the average matter density of the universe divided by a critical value.
 This selects one of three possible geometries depending on whether Ω is equal to, less than, or greater than 1.
 These are called, respectively, the flat, open and closed universes.

 Observations, including the Cosmic Background Explorer (COBE), Wilkinson Microwave Anisotropy Probe (WMAP), and Planck maps of the CMB, suggest that the universe is infinite in extent with a finite age, as described by the Friedmann–Lemaître–Robertson–Walker (FLRW) models.
 These FLRW models thus support inflationary models and the standard model of cosmology, describing a flat, homogeneous universe presently dominated by dark matter and dark energy.

 Support of life

 The fine-tuned universe hypothesis is the proposition that the conditions that allow the existence of observable life in the universe can only occur when certain universal fundamental physical constants lie within a very narrow range of values.
 According to this hypothesis, if any of several fundamental constants were only slightly different, the universe would have been unlikely to be conducive to the establishment and development of matter, astronomical structures, elemental diversity, or life as it is understood.
 Whether this is true, and whether that question is even logically meaningful to ask, are subjects of much debate.
 The proposition is discussed among philosophers, scientists, theologians, and proponents of creationism.